layershift/kb-layershift/pages/02.managed-vps/06.dns/02.desec-integration-with-plesk/docs.en.md

 ![extension-desec-form](extension-desec-form.png "extension-desec-form")

-At this step, you will be required to paste the previously generated API token and paste it in the appropriate form and agree with the privacy policy of the extension(which can be found [here](https://raw.githubusercontent.com/layershift/ext-ls-desec/refs/heads/main/LICENSE) )
+At this step, you will be required to paste the previously generated API token and paste it in the appropriate form and agree with the privacy policy of the extension.

 All set!
 Now you can fully use the features of the extension!